This post is for the home cook in your life. The ones who you never know what to gift them. And no, there will be no bulky pasta markers here.

 I don’t like clutter.
 And I don’t like having things I don’t use in my house, especially in my kitchen.
 Thinking about this I decided to make a gift guide of useful things for the home cook in your life.
 Whether they’re a home cook who’s been into it and deep into youtube or someone who’s interested in learning about cooking and techniques.
 There’s a little something for everyone!

-11 Kitchen tools and ingredients home cooks will actually use—a gift guide!
+Kitchen tools, ingredients, & resources home cooks will actually use—a gift guide!

 1. Joy Chen Kitchen Scissors